Our management structure allows us to respond quickly and effectively to individual business challenges and opportunities.

 All Directors are involved in the Group’s Leadership Development Programme.
 This involves attending various sessions, and includes discussions on business strategy and leadership chaired by a Director, as well as interacting with employee course members in team building sessions or at dinners.

-As in previous years, members of the Executive Committee and other senior managers from across Croda attended Board dinners where the Board discussed topics relevant to the Business and its strategy.
-In addition, during the Board’s visit to our operations in Singapore and the Non-Executive Directors’ visits to India, China, Japan and Korea, the Directors met informally with many of the Group’s employees.
+As in previous years, members of the Executive Committee and other senior managers from across the Company attended Board dinners where the Board discussed topics relevant to the Business and its strategy.
+In addition, during the Board’s visit to Brazil, the Directors met informally with many of the Group’s employees.
 These interactions enhance the Board’s understanding of the Business and allow Directors to spend time with the Group’s senior managers and potential future leaders.

 Remuneration of the executive members of the Board includes performance related aspects rewarding contribution to sustained increases in Company performance and value.